Skip to Content

 Clients across Northern Virginia choose Dischley Law, PLLC because we focus on personalized and proactive defense strategies.
 With our team of former prosecutors, we offer unique insights into the legal process, enabling us to anticipate and counter prosecutorial tactics effectively.
 Our commitment to a client-first approach means you receive tailored legal strategies that align with your personal and financial goals, coupled with attentive support throughout the legal journey.

-With our backgrounds in prosecution and law enforcement, we bring a multi-perspective approach to each case, ensuring all possible defense angles are explored.
-Our team excels in identifying procedural errors or evidential weaknesses that the average defense might overlook, giving you an advantage in court.
-We prioritize transparency and communication, making sure you understand your options and the steps involved at every stage of your defense.
-This ensures that you remain informed and can make decisions confidently as your case progresses.
+With backgrounds in prosecution and law enforcement, our solicitation criminal attorneys in Manassas bring a multi-perspective approach to each case, ensuring all possible defense angles are considered.
+We regularly identify procedural errors or evidential issues that may be overlooked by others, giving you a stronger footing in court.
+We promote transparency and clear communication, so you stay informed about your case and can make decisions with confidence at every stage.

 Steps to Take if Charged with Solicitation